Undergraduate Course: Catchment Water Resources (GEGR10023)

 2. the hydrological model building reports will be marked and returned with written feedback;

-3. during the revision session in the final week, students will have the opportunity to discuss any aspect of the course with staff;
+3. during the exam revision session in the final week of the timetable students will have the opportunity to discuss any aspect of the course with staff;

 4. students who wish to submit practice exam essays in good time will receive written feedback from staff;